gertzMan/Solutions/README.md

 - An implementation that assumes the input is given as a string i.e "5 4 3 5 0".
 - An implementation that assumes the input is given as an array.

-## ✨ Bonus implementation to the bonus Question ✨
+## ✨ Bonus Implementation For The Bonus Question ✨

 I also built a simple HTML and JS app to simulate the question conditions and deployed it.
 Check it out: <https://gertzman.github.io/Recursive-Numeric-Sequencer/>